 The WWK Arena is situated right next to the Bundesstraße 17 motorway, which connects with the A8 (Munich-Stuttgart) further north.
 Take exit Stadion.

-On matchdays there is a special direct tram service from Augsburg’s main railway station (Hauptbahnhof) to the stadium.
+On matchdays, there is a special direct tram service from Augsburg’s main railway station (Hauptbahnhof) to the stadium.
 From two hours before the match trams leave about every 5 minutes for the 20-minute ride to stop Fußball-Arena.
 The journey is free of charge with a match ticket.

-On non-matchdays one can take tram 13 from Moritzplatz (or Rathausplatz) in the city centre (a 5-minute walk from the rail station).
+On non-matchdays take tram 13 from Moritzplatz (or Rathausplatz) in the city centre (a 5-minute walk from the rail station).
 Get the tram in the direction of Haunstatten West and get off at stop Landesamt für Umwelt.
 It is a 15-minute walk to the stadium from there.